Koshban/IaC_TF/README.md

 AWS Terraform Template

-Basic Info : Using Terraform for Creating ( on AWS ) a near real project with Compute, Keys Management, Auto Scaling and Load Balancers, storing state in Backend ( S3 ), segregating staging and Prod Infra management through Modules etc.
+Basic Info : Using Terraform for Creating ( on AWS ) a near real project with Compute, Keys Management, Auto Scaling and Load Balancers, storing state in Backend ( S3 ), segregating staging and Prod Infra management through Modules etc, Autromated Testing etc.
+Also includes multi region, multi account providers.

 Deploying a sample cluster of static webservers saying "Hello World, Here I come!!".
 Access the Webserver using the DNS of the ALB e.g. curl http://<alb_dns_name>